paulb00th/galapagos/content/en/our-diving/our-other-day-dive-sites.md

 Location: To the northeast of Santa Cruz Island.

-Description:  Visitors have for some time been forbidden to go ashore on North Plaza but diving off the backside of the site is permitted.
+Description:  Visitors have for some time been forbidden to go ashore on North Plaza but diving to the back of the site is permitted.
 Entry is usually along the centre of the north shore, where a boulder-laden slope inclines gradually to a sand bottom at about 24m (80 ft).

 White tipped reef sharks, marble and diamond rays, and waving fields of Galapagos garden-eels are found in sandy patches throughout this area.